salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

   <%= config.bin %> <%= command.id %> --package-name Package1 "PackageName With Spaces" Package3
   <%= config.bin %> <%= command.id %> --package-name Package1 --package-name "PackageName With Spaces" --package-name Package3

-- Retrieve using Metadata API
+- Retrieve the metadata components listed in the force-app directory, but retrieve them in metadata format into a ZIP file in the "output" directory:

   <%= config.bin %> <%= command.id %> --source-dir force-app --target-metadata-dir output

-- Retrieve using Metadata API and automatically unzip the contents
+-  Retrieve in metadata format and automatically extract the contents into the "output" directory:

   <%= config.bin %> <%= command.id %> --source-dir force-app --target-metadata-dir output --unzip